 This post first appeared at Republic Report.

 In the midterm elections, Republicans appear to have won their largest House majority since the Hoover administration.
 Republicans won on the weakness of Democratic candidates, a poor resource allocation strategy by Democratic party leaders, particularly DCCC chair Steve Israel, and an election narrative that did little to inspire base Democratic voters.
 That being said, in many ways, the game was rigged from the start.
-The GOP benefitted from the most egregious gerrymandering in American history.
+The GOP benefited from the most egregious gerrymandering in American history.

 As Rolling Stone reported, GOP donors plowed cash into state legislative efforts in 2010 for the very purpose of redrawing congressional lines.
 In the following year, as the tea party wave brought hundreds of Republicans into office, newly empowered Republican governors and state legislatures carved congressional districts for maximum partisan advantage.
 Democrats attempted this too, but only in two states: Maryland and Illinois.
 For the GOP however, strictly partisan gerrymandering prevailed in Ohio, Pennsylvania Virginia, North Carolina, Georgia, Florida, Texas, Louisiana, Arizona, Tennessee and beyond.